 Dr Handmer has regularly presented at major local and international meetings, including the American College of Surgeons Clinical Congress, and was recently presented with the prize for best poster and presentation in session at the Canadian Urology Association Annual Surgical Meeting in Halifax.
 His published areas of research interest include surgical (and surgeon) safety, operative and non-operative management of urogenital cancers, and validation of emerging diagnostic technologies.

-Dr Handmer is a fellow of the Royal Australasian College of Surgeons (FRACS), a full member of the Urological Society of Australia and New Zealand (USANZ) and holds the Certificate of Intuitive system (Robotic) training as a Fellow.
+Dr Handmer is a fellow of the Royal Australasian College of Surgeons (FRACS), a full member of the Urological Society of Australia and New Zealand (USANZ), Head of Department (Urology) at the John Hunter Hospital / Royal Newcastle Centre and holds the Certificate of Intuitive system (Robotic) training as a Fellow.